-- 9. The FlexNet Beacon engine (on each inventory beacon) uses the discovered services information to connect to each database instance, and collect Oracle Database inventory data.
-The results are saved into an .ndi inventory file (specific to Oracle inventory only) for each server. - 10.
-Immediately after inventory gathering, the inventory beacon compresses the .ndi file(s) and .disco files, and uploads them to the central application server (or, if it is a member of a hierarchy of inventory beacons, uploads the data to its parent in the hierarchy, and the upload is repeated until the data reaches the application server).
-It is initially stored in the inventory database. - 11.
-In due course, the inventory import (to the compliance database) and license reconciliation process runs (typically overnight, although an operator in an Administrator role can also trigger a full import and reconciliation).
-Progress is visible on the System Tasks page. - 12.
-The Discovery & Inventory > Oracle Instances page lists the database inventory for all servers discovered and inventoried until the time of the latest reconciliation calculation.
+- beacons, uploads the data to its parent in the hierarchy, and the upload is repeated until the data reaches the application server).
+It is initially stored in the inventory database. - 12.
+In due course, the inventory import (to the compliance database) and license reconciliation process runs (typically overnight, although an operator in a role granting the Configure inventory data and reconcile right can also trigger a full import and reconciliation).
+Progress is visible on the System Tasks page. - 13.
+The Discovery & Inventory > Oracle Instances page lists the database inventory for all servers discovered and inventoried up to the time of the latest reconciliation calculation.